 Waiheke is the most popular of the Hauraki Gulf islands.
 Holiday-makers flock to the island’s gorgeous coastline and scenic vineyards, enjoy its sub-tropical climate and laid-back feel.

-It’s a large island with a resident population of about 8700 - many of whom commute to Auckland City, just 35 minutes away on one of the frequent ferries.
+It’s a large island with a resident population of about 8700 - many of whom commute to Auckland City, just 40 minutes away on one of the frequent ferries.
 The island’s west is the most developed, with settlements peppered along pretty beaches backed with vineyards and olive groves.
 It’s the ‘happening’ side of Waiheke, with some excellent vineyard restaurants, cafes and art galleries.
 Te Whau Vineyard Cafe, with spectacular views in Oneroa, has been honoured by New York-based “Wine Spectator” magazine as “One of the Best Restaurants in the World for Wine Lovers”.
 Oneroa, facing north, is the main beach and township.
 Palm Beach is beautiful, and Little Palm Beach at the far end is the place to sunbathe if you like to get your kit off.
-Further east, the long, white sandy beach of Onetangi has Pohutukawa trees to recline under.
-If you have a boat or kayak, you could try and get around to Cactus Bay, an idyllic beach that no longer has public land access.
-On the south coast, the beach at Blackpool is good for kayaking and windsurfing, and is linked by an esplanade to Surfdale, where the beach is popular with kitesurfers.
+Further east, the long, white sandy beach of Onetangi has pohutukawa trees to recline under.
+If you have a boat or kayak, you could head around to Cactus Bay, an idyllic beach that no longer has public land access.
+On the south coast, the beach at Blackpool is good for kayaking and windsurfing, and is linked by an esplanade to Surfdale, which is popular with kitesurfers.

 The east of the island is less populated, with farms and vineyards, and secluded coves stretching along the coast.
-Few are easily accessible, but in some of the bays you’ll find some magical baches and holiday homes to rent.
+Few are easily accessible, but in some of the bays you’ll find peaceful baches and holiday homes to rent.